Numerical study of Lagrangian velocity structure functions using acceleration statistics and a spatial-temporal perspective: A spatial-temporal perspective

 Figure~\ref{fig:cdfpdsp} shows the CCDFs of $\ell/\eta$ at two values of time lags for three Reynolds numbers.
 It can be seen in Fig.~\ref{fig:cdfpdsp}(a), that within just 1 $\ktime$ over 50\% of the particles have moved by roughly 9 $\eta$ if $\re$ is 140, increasing to almost 30 $\eta$ if $\re$ is 1300.
-In addition, in the $\re$~1300 simulation within 4 $\ktime$, 80\% of the particles have traveled at least 110 $ \eta$, which is long enough to meet the requirements for inertial range in many aspects of Eulerian statistics.
+The observation that a large number of particles sample large values of $\ell$ within a short time lag is consistent with the results of~\cite{homann2009bridging}.
+In addition, in the $\re\sim$ 1300 simulation within 4 $\ktime$, 80\% of the particles have traveled at least 110 $ \eta$, which is long enough to meet the requirements for inertial range in many aspects of Eulerian statistics.
 At later times, the shift towards larger displacement values slows down somewhat, as a result of $\sigma_1^2$ becoming proportional to $\tau$ in the diffusive range as opposed to $\tau^2$ in the ballistic range.
 Nevertheless, at sufficiently large $\tau$ many particles will likely have traveled by distances comparable to the integral length scale of the flow.
 At large $\ell/\eta$, the solid and dashed curves do not fully agree, which can be related to the fact that the independence between different coordinate components assumed in the chi distribution is not guaranteed in actual DNS results where sampling is finite.
+The trend of

 {

 }